 For example, suppose you have a house fire, and the home is a total loss.
 The insurance company is going to consider the fair market value when determining how much to reimburse you.
 Another good example is taking out a home equity loan; the lender will want to know how much the property is worth before letting you use it as collateral.
 When real estate agents get their education, they need to understand all these issues.

 As you can see, calculating fair market value isn’t as complicated as it might sound.
 With knowledge of your local market, a reliable appraisal, and a helpful real estate agent, you can quickly determine a fair price.
-This price is significant for many of the financial aspects of real estate investing and will help you make wise decisions.
+The fair market value is significant for many of the financial aspects of real estate investing, from taxes owed to overall profits earned.
+Pay attention to the fair market value of any potential deals, as well as the assets already in your portfolio.
+Doing so could help you make more informed investment decisions.

 Don't invest without knowing your numbers!